-AFCAT cut off scores are released twice a year by the Indian Air Force (IAF) for various roles in Flying, Ground Duty (Technical and Non-Technical), Administrative, and Logistic support departments.
-In addition to the AFCAT, candidates must also appear for the EKT exam.
-Once the screening process is complete, the AFCAT cut-off marks are published on the official website.
+AFCAT cut off scores are released twice a year by the Indian Air Force (IAF) for various positions in Flying, Ground Duty (Technical and Non-Technical), Administrative, and Logistics support departments.
+In addition to the AFCAT, candidates must also appear for the Engineering Knowledge Test (EKT).
+Following the screening process, the AFCAT cut-off marks are published on the official website.
 These marks represent the minimum score required to progress to the next stage, which is the SSB Personal Interview.

-The IAF releases the AFCAT 1 cut-off for 2024 in March.
-Candidates who meet or exceed the cut-off are selected for the interview.
-Interviews are held at multiple locations across India, and candidates are notified of the schedule.
+For AFCAT 1, 2025, the cut-off will be announced in March.
+Candidates who meet or exceed the cut-off will be selected for the interview, which will be held at multiple locations across India, with candidates being notified of the schedule.

 Name of Exam | Cut Off |